News and updates in relation to Rural Advanced Practice

 If you would like to register for the event - Scottish Simulation SIMposium 2025 Tickets, Wed, Aug 27, 2025 at 9:00 AM | Eventbrite.

 NHS Education for Scotland (NES) are providing funding for 10 Scottish Rural Nurses and AHP Practitioners currently working within Remote, Rural & Island Primary and NHS Community Care to undertake the RAP MSc programme being delivered by the University of the Highland & Islands (UHI).
-The closing date to apply to NES for RAP funding is Friday 30th May 2025.
+The closing date to apply to NES for RAP funding is Thursday 12th June 2025.

-For further information and to apply please visit Rural Advanced Practice MSc Programme | Turas | Learn
+For further information and to apply please visit Rural Advanced Practice MSc Programme | Turas | Learn.

 The NMC is currently developing an approach to the regulation of advanced practice – a level of practice in which a nurse or midwife has demonstrated their ability to work autonomously at a high level.
 As part of the review, we’ve commissioned the Florence Nightingale Foundation (FNF) to undertake an independent piece of research to explore the potential implications of additional regulation of advanced practice on internationally educated nurses and midwives working in the UK.